MitchellMyers/CS3251Project2/README.md

 # CS3251Project2

+We ran the code using the following specifications in a Unix environment:
+    - python version = 2.7.10
+    - numpy version = 1.12.0

 High Level Implementation Idea:
 	Mitch and I followed the general game flow of hangman for our implementation.
 In a very high level sense, the implementation idea is below.